 Every business today uses social media, but I’ve found that the hardest part is managing it all.
 Here are the tools I use to manage my social media accounts:

-In my opinion, it’s the most productive and cost-effective Facebook page management tool out there today.
-If you want to improve your reach on Facebook while making managing pages easier, I would suggest you take a look.
-FPTraffic is a tool that I use every single day.
+In my opinion, it’s the most productive and cost-effective social media management tool out there today.
+If you want to improve your reach on social media while making it a lot easier to manage, I would suggest you take a look at FPTraffic.

 IFTTT: IFTTT is another tool that I use to automatically post to and from other social media accounts that I use, like Instagram and Pinterest.
 I like it because it’s very easy to use, effective, and best of all, it’s free.